PouPeuu/moderatelybadnid/README.md

 If the answer is yes to either of those, this mod is not for you.
 This mod is only **moderately** bad.

-this mod has caused me unimaginable suffering
+this mod has caused me unimaginable joy and happiness :)